independence106/emp_SillySerpents/README.md

 ## Tests Performed:
   - Searched for random numbers in arrays varying in length multiple times
   - Searched for first, last, middle elements in arrays varying in length multiple times
-  - Searched for total time to searchf for every element in arrays varying in length
+  - Searched for total time to search for every element in arrays varying in length
   - Searched an array and its individual elements, comparing binsearch to linsearch

 ## Results: